kofimuad/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 ## Task 4 - I believe in numbers and signs
 A function that prints the numbers, from 0 to 9, followed by a new line.
 Except 2 and 4.

+## Task 5 - Numbers constitute the only universal language
+Prints 10 times the numbers 0 to 14 followed by a new line.